bharathvk97/Admin_User_Management_System/README.md

 Firstly clone the project.
-Run composer install command
+Run composer install command.
-Create database in the phpmyamdin
-Migrate and seed the files
+Create database in the phpmyamdin. create .env file by coopying of .env example in the project folder. use command php artisan key:generate use command php artisan migrate use command php artisan db:seed
-Run the server.
+Run the server using command php artisan serve